m4n0b0dy/algohealer/README.md

   <img src="logo.png" alt="AlgoHealer Logo" width="150" style="background: none;"/>
 </p>

 **AlgoHealer CLI** helps you take control of your digital space by reshaping social media algorithms toward healthier, more meaningful content.
-Using automated headless browsing powered by Playwright, it assists in guiding platform recommendations on Instagram, YouTube, TikTok, and Twitter toward positive and mindful experiences.
+Using automated headless browsing powered by Playwright, it assists in guiding platform recommendations on Instagram (YouTube, TikTok, and Twitter to come later) toward positive and mindful experiences.

 ---